nicolastobon09/nicolastobon09/README.md

 ### Hi World! 👋

-Software Developer.
 I'm a person willing to face any challenge, I'm not afraid of changes and I like to learn new things every day.
-Co-founder and Podcaster at [Perreo&Code](https://twitter.com/perreoandcode) with 4 friends and collegues where we talk about the IT area and stuff like that.
+Co-founder and Podcaster at [Perreo&Code](https://twitter.com/perreoandcode); a podcast that seeks to help people understand technology in a more fun and informal way.

 ### What I'm focusing on 👨🏾‍💻: